 IV.
 Sentencing of Common Crimes

-- Where the crime of provocation and picking quarrels is established, a point of departure for sentencing within the statutory range may be found in accordance with the following distinct situations:
+- Where the crime of provocation and causing disturbances is established, a point of departure for sentencing within the statutory range may be found in accordance with the following distinct situations:

-- Where there is one incident of provocation or picking quarrels, the departure point for sentencing may be set starting within the range of short-term detention to up to 3 years imprisonment.
+- Where there is one incident of provocation and causing disturbances, the departure point for sentencing may be set starting within the range of short-term detention to up to 3 years imprisonment.

-- Organizing others for provocation or picking quarrels three times (with each time constituting a crime), where social order is seriously disrupted, may be have sentencing set starting within the range of 5 to seven years imprisonment.
+- Organizing others for provocation and causing disturbances three times (with each time constituting a crime), where social order is seriously disrupted, may be have sentencing set starting within the range of 5 to seven years imprisonment.

 - From the sentencing starting point, a base sentence may be set based on criminal facts that influence the establishment of the crime and increase punishment such as the number of incidents, the injury caused, the amount forcibly taken or wantonly destroyed, or the amount of public or private property occupied.